deathtothecorporation/plunder-docs/a-simple-cog/json.md

 ---

-Plunder is talking JSON to a web browser.
+Pallas is talking JSON to a web browser.
 Very nice.

 We promised to tell you a bit about `datacase` and cog state, so let's do that next.